17Skye17/VGGish-tensorflow/README.md

 This is an easy-to-use tensorflow version for VGGish.

-VGGish is a VGG-like audio classification model that pretrained on a large YouTube Dataset.
+VGGish is a **VGG-like** audio classification model that pretrained on a large YouTube Dataset.

+The official tensorflow version for VGGish model only provides a demo for inferencing a single sample, while this repo provides a **batch** processing version which is much **easier** and **faster** than original repo.

+Are you ready to extract your own audio features from original videos?
+Let's have a try! :)

 ## Features
 - extract audio wav files from video files.